LaNeve relinquishes command of Eighth Army to take role at Pentagon

 |0

-This work, LaNeve relinquishes command of Eighth Army to take role at Pentagon [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, LaNeve relinquishes command of Eighth Army to take role at Pentagon, by Kenji Thuloweit, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.